How To Complain Diplomatically

 Sometimes a two-word comment can even have three violations…and a slightly longer statement can have five or six harmful violations!
 The couple is then taught how to express their wishes and accomplish their goals in a diplomatic fashion without antagonizing their partner.
 The couple is thus taught how to say exactly what they have on their mind in a non-inflammatory fashion as we "rewrite" the script right there in session.

 What each person "should have said" at each point in the fight is governed by the list of nineteen desirable behaviors (that are written side-by-side with the nineteen violations).
-Each spouse has both lists in his hand as we reenact the original script.
+Each spouse has both lists in his hand as they reenact the original script (beginning with the wife's shout "Stop speeding!").

 In both an argument and a fight two people disagree and in both situations each person would prefer to have his own way.
 However: